Vunas/CNPM/README.md

 ![Employee Management 1](frontend/src/assets/projects/admin/img19.png)
 ![Employee Management 2](frontend/src/assets/projects/admin/img20.png)

+- Staff Management Page Overview
+Our staff management page is designed to efficiently handle both order processing and table management.
+With an intuitive interface, employees can oversee customer orders and monitor table statuses in real time.
+Table Statuses:
+The system categorizes tables into four distinct statuses:
+- Active – The table is currently in use.
+- Locked – The table is temporarily unavailable.
+- In-use – The table is occupied with an ongoing order.
+- Reserved – The table has been booked in advance.
+Order Management:
+Staff members can easily track and manage orders for each table, ensuring smooth service and optimized workflow.

 🙌 Thank You & Final Thoughts
 Thank you all for your time and interest in this project.
 We sincerely appreciate your support and engagement.